 Photographers often two distinct fears when it comes to guided sales:

 - “What if my clients don’t like their photos?”

 - “I don’t want to be sales-y!”

 “I try to encourage people to remember that you don’t have to be some top-level photographer,” Philip expresses.
 “You’re creating something for them that they couldn’t create on their own.
 Your clients are seeing themselves, their emotions, and their personalities in those photos – not the little technical issues that you see.”

 So don’t nitpick your own images.
 Be confident when you show what you’ve created, and give your clients the chance to experience their photos on an emotional level, not a technical one.

-“It’s a real fear, the fear of being a greasy salesperson is a real fear,” acknowledges Philip, “because you can totally go in there and use high-pressure sales tactics.
-You might even have some success with that approach, but people are going to walk away with a bad taste in their mouths.”
+“It’s a real fear, the fear of being a greasy salesperson,” acknowledges Philip.
+“And you can totally go in there and use high-pressure sales tactics, but people are going to walk away with a bad taste in their mouths.”

 The Blumes avoid sales pitches and instead focus on their clients needs from day one.
 “I enjoy sales now, because I actually shut up and listen.
 What do my clients want?
 How can I help them get the right products for their home?
 After that, the packages we offer pretty much sell themselves!”

-Philip and Eileen’s print and product packages begin at only $245, but each client spends an average of $1000 on their order.
+Philip and Eileen’s print and product packages begin at only $245, but each client invests an average of $1000.
 To promote top-tier packages, the Blumes use free gift incentives such as digital negatives or a ShootProof Mobile App.

 “Our most popular products are the timeless items like print enlargements or canvas enlargements,” shares Philip.
 “Everything we offer is very attainable.
 If it’s not our highest sale but our client walks away happy, that’s all we set out to do.”